 The Relaunching Agriculture: Strengthening Agriculture Public Services Project II (RESEPAG II) carries out activities to strengthen the Ministry of Agriculture, Natural Resources, and Rural Development in providing agricultural support services, including the establishment of a new agricultural middle school in partnership with USAID/ USDA.
 The project also improves Ministry services by strengthening the extension service, improving the quality and availability of market price information, and modernizing sanitary and phyto-sanitary services.
 In addition, the project provides subsidy vouchers to farmers to purchase inputs and technical assistance in

 the South and Centre/Artibonite Departments and matching grants to producers’ organizations to stimulate innovation in the North, Northeast, and South Departments.

 - World Bank

-Results: The project benefitted 49,420 people (46 percent women).
+The project benefitted 49,420 people, 46 percent of whom were women.
 RESEPAG II provided 36,524 client days of training to scientists, extension agents, agro-dealers, farmers, community members, and other beneficiaries to raise agricultural productivity.
 As a result, 66 percent of farmers have adopted project-promoted technology, out of a 70 percent end-of-project target.
 Additionally, the project provided training and capacity building for farmers to improve plant sanitary and phytosanitary measures.
 Further, the capacity for vaccination has improved and the project scaled up activities aimed at sanitary surveillance, leading to approximately 1.2 million dogs being vaccinated against rabies and more than 2.4 million cows against anthrax